Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: Experimental Evaluation

-\textbf{Symbolic Benchmark}: We evaluate in our \benchmark benchmark over 200 episodes across 10 indoor household scenes from the InteriorGS dataset, using 142 unique open-vocabulary object queries, including 61 categories that do not exist in the training data used in Sec~\ref{sec:implementation}.
-Among these, 115 target objects are not immediately observable and require interaction with other objects to be discovered.
+\textbf{Symbolic Benchmark}: We evaluate in our \benchmark benchmark over 200 episodes across 10 indoor household scenes from the InteriorGS dataset.
+Each episode specifies a query object located within one of the annotated scenes.
+To simulate interactive search, we assume that all nested objects are either inside or on top of another object, requiring the agent to explore the parent object to locate them.
+For non-interactive scenarios, we assume the target object is visible when exploring the region of the room where it is located.
+We use 142 unique open-vocabulary object queries, including 61 categories that do not exist in the training data used in Sec.~\ref{sec:implementation}.
+Among these, 115 target objects are not immediately observable and must be discovered through interaction with other objects.
 We set the maximum episode length to $N_{\max}=50$ steps.
+Tab.~\ref{tab:episodes_symsearch} provides descriptions of evaluation episodes used in our experiments.

 \textbf{Simulation Benchmark}: We extend the OmniGibson simulator with an interactive object search task definition.
 Target objects are spawned using the simulator's internal object sampler, either inside containers or within rooms.
-For each episode, a goal object is sampled in a specified room or placed inside/on top of another object.
-We generate 50 episodes with 50 unique BEHAVIOR-1K objects across 11 scenes.
+Each episode is defined by the query object category, an optional parent object and predicate, and the room in which the object should be spawned.
+If a parent object is specified, we first check whether it exists in the target room.
+If it does not exist, we sample the parent object in the scene before sampling the target object according to the specified predicate.
+If no parent object is specified, we first check whether the target object exists in the room.
+If it does, we use it as the target.
+Otherwise, we sample it in that room.
+If no room is specified, we select any instance of the target category in the scene or randomly sample one if none exists.
+We generate 50 episodes, each containing 50 unique BEHAVIOR-1K objects across 11 scenes.
 Among these, 27 objects are not included in the training data, and 25 require interactivity.
 To fairly evaluate semantic reasoning performance between baselines, the agent uses an oracle “magic open” manipulation action and ground truth segmentation to avoid failure cases caused by manipulation or perception.
 We set $N_{\max}=35$ steps.

+Success is defined as the agent having the target object visible and within a distance threshold.
 As metrics, we compute the Success Rate (SR) and Success weighted by Path Length (SPL).
 Additionally, we record the number of high-level steps taken per episode and the average inference time to quantify exploration efficiency.
+Tab.~\ref{tab:episodes_omnigibson} provides descriptions of evaluation episodes used in our experiments.